bjornsturmberg/NumBAT/docs/source/install.rst

 Well there's more if you want to change it up.

-The Fortran components (NumBAT source code and libraries) have been successfully compiled with intel's ifortran as well as open-source gfortran.
-In this documentation we use gfortran, but this can be easily adjusted in ``NumBAT/backend/fortran/Makefile``
+The Fortran components (NumBAT source code and libraries) have been successfully compiled with intel's ``ifortran`` as well as open-source ``gfortran``.
+In this documentation we use ``gfortran``, but this can be easily adjusted in ``NumBAT/backend/fortran/Makefile``

-On non-ubuntu OS you may also need to compile a local version of Suitesparse, which is described in the next section.
+On non-ubuntu OSes you may also need to compile a local version of Suitesparse, which is described in the next section.

 Manual installation of SuiteSparse
 ----------------------------------

 The FEM routine used in NumBAT makes use of the highly optimised `UMFPACK <https://www.cise.ufl.edu/research/sparse/umfpack/>`_ (Unsymmetric MultiFrontal Package) direct solver for sparse matrices developed by Prof. Timothy A. Davis.
 This is distributed as part of the  SuiteSparse libraries under a GPL license.
 It can be downloaded from `https://www.cise.ufl.edu/research/sparse/SuiteSparse/ <https://www.cise.ufl.edu/research/sparse/SuiteSparse/>`_

-This is the process I followed in my installations, however this was some years ago and may need to be modified.
+This is the process we have used in the past, however this was some years ago and may need to be modified.

 Unpack SuiteSparse into ``NumBAT/backend/fortran/``, it should create a directory there; ``SuiteSparse/`` Make a directory where you want SuiteSparse installed, in my case SS_installed ::